Teaching Secondary Science PG (11373.2)

 Foundation of Unit

 Research led education: This unit involves research-led education and work-integrated learning.
-There are active researchers delivering this unit who are able to engage students in deep and active learning and transmit to students their passion for the research they are carrying out.
+Active researchers delivering this unit are able to engage students in deep and active learning and transmit to students their passion for the research they are carrying out.

 Provision of information to the group